Frequently asked questions

 No, we are now cash-free and unable to accept cash payments across our site.

-Yes, there’s a cloakroom in the Green Side Foyer, Level 4, Royal Festival Hall.
+Yes, there's a cloakroom in the Blue Side Foyer, Level 4, Royal Festival Hall.
 It’s £1 per item, card only.
 The cloakroom opens about an hour before ticketed events, and closes around 15 minutes after the performance ends.
-It can be accessed via Lifts 2 & 3, Green Side, Royal Festival Hall.
+It can be accessed via Lifts 4 & 5, Blue Side, Royal Festival Hall.

 Any sized item can be left in our cloakroom, including fold-away bicycles.
 We don’t accept non-folding bicycles.
 Items must be collected on the same day they are stored.
 From time to time, the cloakroom may not be available.
 You won’t be able to bring any bags over 40 x 25 x 25cm into the auditorium of the Royal Festival Hall or the Queen Elizabeth Hall, or into the Hayward Gallery, so please leave large bags at home.

 The Hayward Gallery has its own cloakroom.
 It’s £1 per item and is for coats, umbrellas and small bags.
 The Queen Elizabeth Hall cloakroom is closed.

 Items are left in our cloakrooms at the owner’s risk, and we cannot accept any responsibility for loss or damage, from any cause, to these items.